functional-jslib/fjl/packages/fjl/src/platform/README.md

 ## platform/

 Platform specific, "functional version" methods.

-*Note:* This directory doesn't get exported in the project, directly, however modules from this directory get exported via other exports (in '../function', '../object' modules, etc., for example).
+*Note:* This directory doesn't get exported in the project, directly, however modules from this directory get exported via other exports (in '../function', '../object' modules, etc., for example), usually under aliases, or are just used in those (other) modules.

 ### About testing:

 Modules here require minimal tests since the methods here are actually "native" code.